antonmi/ALF/README.md

 def AdapterModuleBaz do
   def init(opts), do: opts # optional

-  def plug(datum, _opts) do
+  def plug(event, _opts) do
     # the function is called inside the `Plug` component
-    # `datum` will be put on the "AdapterModuleBaz" until IP has reached the "unplug" component
+    # `event` will be put on the "AdapterModuleBaz" until IP has reached the "unplug" component
     # the function must return `new_datum` with the structure expected by the following component
     new_datum
   end

-  def unplug(datum, prev_datum, _opts) do
+  def unplug(event, prev_event, _opts) do
-    # here one can access previous "datum" in `prev_datum`
+    # here one can access previous "event" in `prev_event`
-    # transform the data back for the following components
+    # transform the events back for the following components
   end
 end
 ```